Hasodikis/T480S-Hackintosh/README.md

 ## With Second (low power) EFI
 With my second EFI and with
-1. Thunderbolt off in Bios and disabled thw relevant Thunderbolt settings.
+1. Thunderbolt off in Bios and with the relevant Thunderbolt settings also disabled.
-2. WWlan and card reader disabled in BIOS, but with everything else on, including two nvmes and the touchscreen
+2. WWlan and card reader disabled in BIOS, but with everything else on, including two nvme drives and the touchscreen
 3. With voltageshift undervolting (with CPU turbo Disabled)
 command: sudo ./voltageshift buildlaunchd  -80 -80 -50 0 0 0 0 0 0 1 0 0 1 10
 I get the best resaults to date